 Are there ways to help other than being on a team?

 Yes, we need help in the morning at Park View for setup, food, greeters and team check-in.

 When will I know what team I’m on?

 Be sure to specify your team or friend requests when you sign up if you would like to be with someone in particular—you will most likely be assigned to that team.
 If you sign up without a team or friend request, we will assign you where needed.
 Either way, your captain should contact you with your team number and his or her name a week or two before the event.

 If I have a student participating, who will they be teamed with?

-This event was initially created with Senior High and Junior High students in mind.
-Students will be on teams with other students and adults.
+This event was initially created with Jr. and Sr. High students in mind.
+Students will be on teams with other students and adult leaders.
 Students won’t be driving other students, and when there are only 2 in a vehicle, they will be the same gender (unless they are family members).

 What if I can’t work all day?